ounospanas/sensed/README.md

 | validation | 0-9 | 5 | 10 |
 | test | $#€?!%*+= | 5 | 10 |
 | total|  | 35 | 46 |

+# Ack
+This research is co-financed by Greece and the European Union (European Social Fund- ESF) through the Operational <<Programme Human Resources Development, Education and Lifelong Learning 2014-2020>> in the context of the project “On applying Deep Learning techniques to insufficient labeled sensor data for gesture recognition” (MIS 5050324).